A Bushel and a Peck

-"A Bushel and a Peck" is a popular song written by Frank Loesser and published in 1950.
+"A Bushel and a Peck" is a popular song from the musical Guys and Dolls.
+It was written by Frank Loesser and published in 1950.
+Both bushel and peck are measurements for agricultural products; a peck is equivalent to eight dry quarts, while a bushel is four pecks.
+The terms appear at the start of each verse ("I love you a bushel and a peck") to mean greatly.

+History

 The song was introduced in the Broadway musical Guys and Dolls, which opened at the 46th Street Theater on November 24, 1950.
 It was performed on stage by Vivian Blaine and a women's chorus as a nightclub act at the Hot Box.
 It is the first of two nightclub performances in the musical.
 Blaine later reprised her role as Miss Adelaide in the 1955 film version of the play, in which "A Bushel and a Peck" was omitted and replaced by a new song, "Pet Me, Poppa."

 In the musical, the number can be performed either as "Miss Adelaide and her Chick Chick Chickadees", with the women dressed in yellow feathers, or as "Miss Adelaide and the Hot Box Farmerettes", where skimpy farmer outfits are worn (often jean cutoffs and checkered racing shirts or short gingham sundresses).
 The script calls the dancers the Farmerettes and describes the costume as "abbreviated Farmerette costumes with large hats and carrying rakes, hoes and pitchforks".
 During the original production, the dancers wore large Daisy barrettes, with loose petals behind permanent ones.
 When they sang "He loves me, he loves me not", they would throw the loose petals into the audience.

+The second line of Loesser's song, "A bushel and a peck and a hug around the neck", can be found in a comedy-drama play The Miller's Daughter, or Bound in Honor mentioned as early as 1898 in The Scammon Miner of Scammon, Kansas.
+Numerous uses of that phrase can be found in letters to Santa as published in newspapers of the early 20th century.